aleksandarsusnjar/graphql-wg/rfcs/Namespacing.md

 From this point on all relevant references to `Name` (scalar, enum, union, interface, object type, input type and directive names) should be replaced with `Identifier`.
 This also applies to field names but there are additional considerations noted later.

-A single-character `__` is specially treated as a reference to the root namespace.
+A lone double-underscore `__` is specially treated as a reference to the root namespace.

 Two identifiers are considered equal only if they are entirely equal taking into account the namespace.
 An unqualified identifier is subject to the default namespace within its scope, noted separately.